Rene Mark Cuarto: Cuatro vs. Valladares

 Cuatro was expected to make his second IBF mini flyweight title defense against the one-time IBF title challenger Daniel Valladares on May 27, 2022, in Monterrey, Mexico.
 It was supposed to be his second bout outside of the Philippines and first since September 29, 2017.
 The bout was later cancelled however, due to undisclosed reasons.
 The fight was later rescheduled for July 1, 2022, and took place at the same location and venue.
 He lost the fight by split decision.
 Two judges scored the fight 116–111 and 115–112 in his favor, while the third judge scored the bout 114–113 for Cuatro.
 Cuatro was deducted a point in the tenth round, for loose glove tape.

 Post title reign

 Cuatro faced countryman Dexter Alimento on December 23, 2022, at the Baliok Gym in Davao City, Philippines.
 He won the fight by a second-round knockout.
 Alimento was unable to rise from the canvas in time to beat the ten count, after he was forced to take a knee with a liver shot.
 After he successfully bounced back from his third professional loss, Cuatro was ordered by the IBF to face Ginjiro Shigeoka for the interim mini-flyweight championship, as the reigning champion Daniel Valladares was sidelined with an injury.
-The fight is scheduled to take place on April 16, 2023, at the Yoyogi National Gymnasium in Tokyo, Japan.
+The fight took on April 16, 2023, at the Yoyogi National Gymnasium in Tokyo, Japan.
+Cuatro lost the fight by a ninth-round knockout.